chizzletaz/MilestoneProject4/TEST.md

 ## Code validation
 ### HTML
 [W3C Markup Validation Service](https://validator.w3.org/) is used to check for markup validity of the web document.
-Because Flask Jinja template is used on all HTML pages, the source code is taken from the rendered pages to be tested.
+Because Jinja template is used on all HTML pages, the source code is taken from the rendered pages to be tested.
 You can validate the rendered page by:
 - Use the source code of the rendered page
     - Right click on the page